olcf-tutorials/hands_on_containers_on_frontier/README.md

 Submit the `submit.sbatch` file.
 The output file will be in the `logs` directory in the current directory.

-(TODO: point to example here where user will build their own container with osu benchmarks and run it).
+**Pause for exercise:** Navigate to `exercises/mpigpuimage` and complete the exercise where you will build and run a container with the OSU MPI microbenchmarks.

 ## Using the apptainer-enable-mpi and apptainer-enable-gpu modules